dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Collection parameter contents

-The collection parameters contains the following items.
+The collection parameters contain the following items.
 All are optional.

 Field | Type | Description
 :----|:----|:-----